 Tubing: The Deep Creek tubing run consists of two sections: The upper "whitewater" section for adults and good swimmers flows from Indian Creek through the narrow Deep Creek gorge with a wild, bouncy ride.
 The lower section is wider, easier-going, more appropriate for all ages and ends at the parking lot.
 Hike up the trail by the creek, past Tom Branch Falls to several put-in spots along the river.
 There are no shuttles, so you'll have to walk your tube.
 Find changing rooms at the big picnic area restrooms.
 Need a tube?
 There are many rental companies along Deep Creek Road as you drive from Bryson City.
 One is Creekside Snack Bar at 1881 West Deep Gap Road, Bryson City, at the park boundary.
 There is no snack bar inside the park.
 Go to their website for a list.

 Picnic: Picnic area is open year-round and has restrooms.

 Fishing: Pick up fishing regulations at a Great Smoky Mountains visitor center.
 A Tennessee or North Carolina fishing license is required to fish within park boundaries.
 A fishing license may be purchased in Bryson City or other nearby communities or online from the states of North Carolina or Tennessee.

 Indian Creek Falls

-Camping: Deep Creek campground is open from early April until late October.
+Camping: Deep Creek National Park campground is open from early April until late October, 92 sites, $21/night.
 Group camping is also available.
-Reservations are available by calling (877) 444-6777 or visiting http://www.recreation.gov.
+They do not take reservations.
+It's first come, first serve.
+Maximum RV length is 26 feet.
+No water or electric hookups.
+Restrooms with cold water and flush toilets.
+No showers.
 There are several designated backcountry campsites (camping by permit only) along Deep Creek Trail.

 Pets: As with most trails in the Great Smoky Mountains National Park, dogs are not allowed.